Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is key.

 How to Level an Air Conditioner Pad

 Leveling an air conditioner pad takes expertise.
-It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+It’s typically not a job you’ll want to try by yourself, because your air conditioner might need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

 If you think your air conditioner is sinking and causing problems, give Brookwood Inc a call at 641-316-9803.
-We’ll check your air conditioner for any damage and then determine the best way to get it level again.
+We’ll check your air conditioner for any damage and then determine the best way to level it.